hugostuijt/deep-SABR-volatility-calibration/README.md

 # Deep calibration of SABR stochastic solatility
 Master Thesis Quantitative Finance

 My thesis attempts to increase the accuracy of the SABR stochastic volatility model (used to model the implied volatility curve) while maintaining fast calibration speeds.
 I approximate a very accurate, but numerically intense SABR implied volatility function using a deepfeed neural network.
 Calibration accuracy is increased significantly on simulated data (based on implied vol estimates, as well as skew delta and vega calculations).
-However, performance lags on real market data (S&P500 options).
+However, performance lacks on real market data (S&P500 options).

 The thesis PDF can be found in the main folder.
 In each folder within the `Code` folder a seperate readme with description of all files can be found.

 ABSTRACT

 We present a calibration method for the SABR stochastic volatility model based on machine learning techniques.
 The goal is to increase calibration accuracy with little decrease in calibration speed.
 Using an artificial neural network, we approximate a very accurate SABR option pricing map from